Diploma of Counselling

 Application Period

-Term 1 2024: Priority applications will close on Sunday 7th January.
-Late applications will close on Sunday 21st January and will only be accepted if places are available.
+Priority applications close four (4) weeks prior to the term commencement date.
+Late applications close two (2) weeks prior and will only be accepted if places are available.

 What does this course offer?